SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenant-usage-statistics.md

 |storageSize|Number|1|Database storage in use by the tenant, in bytes.
 Latest value for a queried period.|
 |subscribedApplications|List|1|Names of tenant subscribed applications.
 Latest value for a queried period.|

-"requestCount" - following requests are not included into the counter:
+"requestCount" - the following requests are not included in the counter:
-* internal SmartREST requests used to resolve template
+* internal SmartREST requests used to resolve templates
 * internal SLA monitoring requests
 * calls to any "/health" endpoint
-* device bootstrap process request - "/devicecontrol/deviceCredentials"
+* device bootstrap process requests - "/devicecontrol/deviceCredentials"
-* microservice SDK internal calls for application and his subscriptions - "/currentApplication"
+* Microservice SDK internal calls for applications and subscriptions - "/currentApplication"

- "deviceRequestCount" - beside of the exceptions already listed for "requestCount" following requests are not included into the counter:
+ "deviceRequestCount" - beside of the exceptions already listed for "requestCount" the following requests are not included in the counter:
  * requests to /user, /tenant and /application API's
  * application related requests (with "X-Cumulocity-Application-Key" header)

-Please note:
+Note:
  * "requestCount" and "deviceRequestCount" are updated every 5 minutes.
  * "deviceCount", "deviceEndpointCount", "deviceWithChildrenCount", "storageSize" and "subscribedApplications" are updated only three times a day starting at 8:57, 16:57 and 23:57.
  * "storageSize" is affected by your retention rules.
 It is also affected by the regularly running database optimization functions running in Cumulocity IoT.
 If the size decreases, it does not necessarily mean that data was deleted.